How does a person who is not born in the United States achieve US citizenship?

 We provide articles and links explaining who is eligible to apply to naturalize to become a US citizen as well as the application procedure including an online, self-correcting history and government test.

-Our attorneys have many years of experience helping persons in completing their N-400 applications, passing the citizenship test and accompanying them to their interviews.
-In the 1970s, Attorney Carl Shusterman worked as an INS Attorney where he interviewed thousands of applicants for US citizenship and for derivative citizenship through their parents.
+Attorney Carl Shusterman worked as an INS Naturalization Attorney where he interviewed thousands of applicants for naturalization and for citizenship through their parents.